nushell/new-nu-parser/README.md

 The Compiler data structure holds the AST, similar to EngineState in the current Nushell (the Compiler might as well morph into EngineState over time).
 Unlike the old parser where AST was arranged in a tree structure, the new AST is just a flat vector of nodes, indexed by their position (NodeId) in the vector.
 This new flat structure should bring better performance and makes the AST more inspectable.

+Some other notable differences vs. the old parser:
+* Syntax of keywords like `def` is directly embedded into the language instead of being a weird hybrid of a regular command with parser side effects.

 ## Plans